DCs Stargirl premiered on 18 May 2020 and is another offering in the Arrowverse.

 Courtney is digging around in the basement when she discovers a picture of a group of people seated around a table with the JSA symbol.
 She thinks she recognises one of the faces and pulls out her locket to compare the face to a picture of her dad.
 A large box starts to glow.
 She opens the box and discovers Starman’s Cosmic Staff.
 She picks up the staff and it glows some more.

 This is where Stargirl’s story really begins as she takes the staff out to play.
 Unable to control the staff yet, Courtney manages to blow up the car belonging to the mean guy she’d met in the school cafeteria.
 Turn’s out mean guys dad is Brainwave, a member of the Injustice Society, queue drama.

 Watching the first two episodes together, we establish that members of the Injustice Society are still alive and Courtney is on their radar.
 Whether Starman is Courtney’s father or not was made confusing by Pat’s insisting that he wasn’t and then agreeing that he was.
 Regardless of that, Courtney has made it her mission to take down the bad guys and has decreed that Pat and his huge robot will be her sidekick.
 She even renamed him Stripe as Stripesy really was a lame name.

 Tune in again?

-The special effects where good and the storytelling was well-paced for an origin story.
+The special effects were good and the storytelling was well-paced for an origin story.
 I’m going to watch the next two episodes in the hope that something jumps out and grabs my attention, giving me a reason to continue to watch.
 If that doesn’t happen, I’ll be okay because as a fan who’s been spoiled with superhero TV shows and films over the last several years, I think it will do me some good to be more selective in what I watch.
-Burn out is a thing, people.
+Burnout is a thing, people.